angular/angular/aio/content/guide/template-syntax.md

 where it will be easier to develop and test.

 #### Idempotence

 An [idempotent](https://en.wikipedia.org/wiki/Idempotence) expression is ideal because it is free of side effects and improves Angular's change detection performance.

-In Angular terms, an idempotent expression always returns *exactly the same thing* until one of its dependent values changes.Dependent values should not change during a single turn of the event loop.
+In Angular terms, an idempotent expression always returns *exactly the same thing* until one of its dependent values changes.

+Dependent values should not change during a single turn of the event loop.
 If an idempotent expression returns a string or a number, it returns the same string or number when called twice in a row.
 If the expression returns an object (including #{_an} `#{_Array}`), it returns the same object *reference* when called twice in a row.